Blizzard may be working on a secret 'Overwatch' mobile game

 The possibility arises from a recent posting for “Product Manager, Mobile Projects” (as spotted by Dexerto), which lists Overwatch alongside a host of other Blizzard titles that prospective candidates for the role would be working on.

-The position, which will be working from Blizzard’s Irvine, California headquarters, says the new hire “will be working on multiple titles: Diablo, Overwatch, Hearthstone, and many more fantastic games.”
+The position, which will be based out of Blizzard’s Irvine, California headquarters, says the new hire “will be working on multiple titles: Diablo, Overwatch, Hearthstone, and many more fantastic games.”

 While Hearthstone is effectively a mobile-first title anyway, as is the upcoming Diablo Immortal – planned for an Android and iOS release in 2022 – Blizzard has yet to officially announce an Overwatch title for mobile.